 Overall, Sable Oaks is a very nice course with a good New England vibe.
 There are a couple of marshy areas mixed with a ton of trees.
 This course features some tight dogleg holes and some mild changes in elevation.

 Despite being kind of late in the year, the course was in very nice condition.
-Mostly lush and green throughout.
+It was mostly lush and green throughout.
 It was obviously very soggy that day, which softened everything up too much, but you can’t control nature.